 In compliance with Section 504 of the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act of 1990, Mississippi Delta Community College provides reasonable accommodations for students with special needs.
-To request accommodations, please contact the Center of Learning, located in the Stanny Sanders Library.
+To request accommodations, please contact the Student Disability Services Coordinator, located in the Stanny Sanders Library.